 History of Kyoto Women's University

-In 1912, the "Prospectus for the Establishment of a Women's University" was issued by Takeko Kujo, President of the Buddhist Association of Women, and backed by Nishi Hongwanji Temple.
-In response, the government permitted the establishment of a college for women, and Kyoto Joshi Koto Senmongakko ("Women's Institute of Kyoto") was established in 1920.
-The enthusiasm for establishing a women's educational institution became a major driving force towards the founding of a women's university under the new educational system, through which, in 1949, the long-held dream of establishing a women's university was finally realized.
-In 1950, Kyoto Women's Junior College was established and it operated successfully until 2011 when it ceased enrolling students.
+In 1912, the "Prospectus for the Establishment of a Women's University" was issued by Takeko Kujo, president of the Buddhist Women's Association, with the support of Nishi Hongwanji Temple.
+In response, the government allowed the establishment of a women's college, and Kyoto Joshi Koto Senmongakko ("Kyoto Women's Institute") was founded in 1920.
+The enthusiasm for the establishment of a women's educational institution became a major driving force for the establishment of a women's university under the new educational system, and in 1949 the long-held dream of establishing a women's university was finally realized.
+Kyoto Women's Junior College was established in 1950 and operated successfully until 2011, when it stopped enrolling students.

 Chronology

-1900
+2. 1900

 Wariko and her husband, Komazo, open a school in Samegai Gojo, Kyoto.
 Named Bunchuen, the school follows through with the objectives and founding principles of Kendo Jogakuin.

-1910
+3. 1910

 The school changes its name to Kyoto Koto Jogakko (Kyoto Girls' High School).
 Thanks to the efforts of Kazuko Otani (the spouse of the Nishi Hongwanji Temple Master) and Takeko Kujo (President of the Buddhist Association of Women), the school is chartered under the Girls' High School Act and relocates to the premises of Honkokuji Temple in Kakimoto-Cho, Horikawa Gojo, Kyoto.
 (This year marks the formal establishment of Kyoto Joshi Gakuen.)